is a bi-measurable

 .

 Thus, the quantization consists first in exploiting the Karhunen-Loève decomposition.
-The discretization consists in truncating the decomposition at a fixed order and to quantize the
+The discretization consists in truncating the decomposition at a fixed order

 -value Gaussian vector constituted of the